 However, this may not always be possible.
 Sometimes, the clinic may be unaware that the patient has learning/multiple disabilities.
 And, sometimes, delays are unavoidable, due to emergencies and staff being held up.
 When this happens, and a wait is inevitable, the patient and their parent or carer can pick up a bleep from the Patient Relations office.
 The clinic reception will then make a note of the bleep number and will bleep you when the doctor or nurse is ready to see you.

 This means you won’t have to stay in the clinic area but can use the hospital facilities and other waiting areas (such as the courtyard gardens) – but please don’t leave the hospital site.

-If you would like to learn more about how the bleep system works, contact the Patient Relations Team or call the Learning Disabilities Liaison Nurse on 0118 322 8159.
+If you would like to learn more about how the bleep system works, contact the Patient Relations Team or call one of the Learning Disabilities Liaison Nurses on 0118 322 8159.

 You can download this information in the form of a leaflet.

 Macmillan Cancer Support have produced many useful information sheets for people with learning disabilities.
 These range from screening to having tests, treatments and end of life care.
 You can find them on their website here.